OurMachinery/themachinery-books/the_machinery_book/src/the_editor/asset_browser.md

 There are two types of Asset labels:

-- System Asset Labels: They are added by plugins and cannot be assigned by the user to a asset.
+- System Asset Labels: They are added by plugins and cannot be assigned by the user to an asset.
   - User Asset Labels: You add them, and they are part of the project with the file extension: .asset_label and can be found in the asset_label directory.

 The user can manage them like any other asset and delete user-defined Asset Labels via the asset browser.
 There you can also rename them, and this will automatically propagate to all users of those asset labels.